UP-RS-ESP/msc-rsiv/_pages/instructors.md

     url: 'https://bpurinton.github.io/'
 ---

-# List of instructors and contributors to the MSc RSIV program
+# List of instructors and lecture contributors to the MSc RSIV program

 | Name | Institution and Link |
 |:----|:---|